St. Louis Cardinals - Jupiter

 Cardinals Spring Training Ticket Prices & Information

-Season tickets, beginning at $280, 6+ Miniplans and group tickets are and available for purchase at www.rogerdeanstadium.com.
+Season tickets, beginning at $308 are now available for purchase at www.rogerdeanstadium.com.

-Individual Spring Training tickets for games in Jupiter will go on sale Saturday, January 11, 2014, at 10 a.m.
-ET.
+Individual Spring Training tickets for games in Jupiter go on sale January 16, 2016.
 Fans may purchase tickets in person at Roger Dean Stadium's Box Office or via www.cardinals.com.

 Dimensions: 325 feet to right and 335 feet down left field lines 400 feet to centerfield